0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 $$

 The presence of `round` and `clamp` makes the forward nonsmooth; quantization-aware training relies on surrogate gradient conventions.
-In differentiable world models, the question is not “how close is the quantized computation to the real-number one,” but whether the surrogate-trained system behaves acceptably under quantized inference at the level that matters: event timing, termination behavior, and long-horizon stability.
+In world models, the question is not “how close is the quantized computation to the real-number one,” but whether the surrogate-trained system behaves acceptably under quantized inference at the level that matters: event timing, termination behavior, and long-horizon stability.
 Quantizing a perception encoder may be benign; quantizing state variables that determine contact activation or solver termination may not be, unless you intentionally redesign the event logic to be robust under that representation.

-Two final corners are worth noting because they show that “numerics” includes conventions and representations, not only floating-point formats, and because in differentiable world models these conventions can become decision-critical near singularities or event thresholds.
+Two final corners are worth noting because they show that “numerics” includes conventions and representations, not only floating-point formats, and because in world models these conventions can become decision-critical near singularities or event thresholds.

 PyTorch supports autograd for complex tensors, and its documentation states that the gradient computed is the conjugate Wirtinger derivative, which is the convention that makes standard optimizers behave sensibly for real-valued losses on complex parameters.
 In practice, complex pipelines often become numerically delicate where complex-to-real mappings introduce singular behavior: magnitudes $|z|$ and normalizations $z/|z|$ are ill-behaved near $z=0$, and phases $\arg(z)$ introduce discontinuities across branch cuts.
 Finite precision can drive small magnitudes to exact zero, and divide-by-magnitude patterns can then produce explosive sensitivities.
 When gradient checking such pipelines, PyTorch’s `torch.autograd.gradcheck` notes that for most complex functions considered for optimization, no notion of Jacobian exists in the usual sense; gradcheck verifies consistency of Wirtinger and conjugate Wirtinger derivatives under the assumption that the overall function has a real-valued output.
 Sparse and irregular computation is another case where representation semantics matter.
-Sparsity is pervasive in differentiable world models: neighbor interactions induce sparse patterns, contact graphs are sparse, mesh adjacency is sparse, constraint Jacobians are sparse.
+Sparsity is pervasive in world models: neighbor interactions induce sparse patterns, contact graphs are sparse, mesh adjacency is sparse, constraint Jacobians are sparse.
 When one moves from dense to sparse representations, one often moves from smooth, regular kernels to irregular accumulation that may involve reductions and atomics, whose order and scheduling can matter for floating point.

 PyTorch's sparse COO representation makes this concrete.
 The documentation for `torch.sparse_coo_tensor` notes that it returns an uncoalesced tensor when `is_coalesced` is unspecified or `None`.
 The sparse documentation warns about coalescing semantics and how values are accessed in a way compatible with autograd.
 The `Tensor.values()` documentation states that it can only be called on a coalesced sparse tensor.
 Coalescing combines duplicates by summation; summation is a reduction; reduction order matters; and sparse kernels may accumulate through atomics depending on the operation.
-In differentiable world models, where sparse structures often control event logic (contacts, neighbors), these details can be amplified into observable behavioral differences over long horizons.
+In world models, where sparse structures often control event logic (contacts, neighbors), these details can be amplified into observable behavioral differences over long horizons.

----

-## Practical checklist: making the numerical program observable and less knife-edge
+## We Have Arrived <a href="https://marcacardipane.bandcamp.com/track/we-have-arrived-original-mix" target="_blank" rel="noopener" class="track-link" title="Mescalinum United – We Have Arrived"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

 The individual points above compound because the model is a stateful program with events, termination boundaries, and long-horizon sensitivity.
 A short checklist that matches that reality: